JOJ0/discodos/README.md

 ## Commands Chart

 Before you move on with the [Basic Usage Tutorial](#basic-usage-tutorial) have a look at the following picture.
 It shows how `disco` - The DiscoDOS' main command - is working.
-Usually a `disco` command is built from multiple words and options (-x and/or --something).
+Usually a `disco` command is built from multiple words and options (-x, --something).
 The top half of the chart describes how the put those components together to create a working command.
 The bottom half shows some common usage examples.

 ![Commands Chart](assets/discodos_cmds_v0.3_transp.png)

 ## Basic Usage Tutorial